-If an objection is legal – it becomes the propounding party’s job to find an evidence “exception” or explain to the court why the objection is not proper.
-If you can’t do this – the evidence comes in to play – whether you think it’s fair or not.
+If an objection is legal, it becomes the opposing litigant’s job to find an evidence “exception” or explain to the court why the objection is improper.
+However, if you can’t do this, the evidence comes into play whether you think it’s fair or not.

-If you don’t object to the introduction of evidence, improper conduct or illegal statements, you will lose the ability to challenge that behavior should your matter proceed to an appeal (an appeal is when someone applies to a higher court for a reversal of the decision made by the lower court).
+If you don’t object to the introduction of evidence, improper conduct, or illegal statements, you lose the ability to challenge that behavior.
+This is really important if your matter proceeds to an appeal.
+(An appeal is when someone applies to a higher court for the reversal of a decision made by a lower court.)

 1. Social media

 If you want to use a statement made via “instant chat” (such as Yahoo messenger, Facebook messenger, or email), save and print the entire thread.
 It may potentially be used as an exhibit in court via a declaration or your own testimony.

 2. Illegal eavesdropping

 In family law, you may not submit unlawfully obtained recordings or wiretapping.
 This is considered an unlawful intrusion into privacy.

 If the opposing party introduces evidence you believe is irrelevant, speak up.